AllenShieh/AllenShieh.github.io/_posts/2016-09-27-comment-system.md

 ---
 layout: post
-title: Guidance: Add A Comment System to Your Blog
+title: How to Add A Comment System to Your Blog
 description: "Picture test."
 modified: 2016-09-27
 tags: [jekyll, blog, comment system]